-Most people understand what a lifted truck is but don’t have as much understanding about what the squatted truck means.
-This unique look may not have a lot of purposes, but it doesn’t stop people from doing it.
+Most people understand what a lifted truck is, but don’t have as much understanding about what a squatted truck is.
+This unique look may not have a lot of purposes, but that doesn’t stop people from doing it.

-In this guide, we look at what a squatted truck is.
-We also discuss whether it is legal or not, as well as outline reasons you might not want to do it.
-If you still hope to squat your truck, our guide will help you figure out what the cost might be.
+In this guide, I look at what a squatted truck is.
+I also discuss whether it is legal or not, as well as outline reasons you might not want to do it.
+If you still hope to squat your truck, this guide will help you figure out what the cost might be.

 What is a Squatted Truck?

 A squatted truck is when the front end of the pickup is raised up while the back is lowered.
 Because the rear end of the truck is closer to the ground, it looks like it is squatting, which is where the name comes from.
 It’s also known as the Carolina Squat, even though that’s not where it originated.